A few years ago Paradise Park developed a butterfly and bee garden. It is proving very popular with native wildlife and with our visitors!

 The Peacock butterfly and Painted Lady

-We have seen Small Tortoiseshell, Peacock, Red Admiral, Painted Lady, and we were not quick enough to photograph the Comma – the first we have seen this summer (2015).
+We have seen Small Tortoiseshell, Peacock, Red Admiral, Painted Lady, and we were not quick enough to photograph the Comma.
 We take part in the ‘Big Butterfly Count’ which runs July/August each year (for dates please see their website).

 Red Admiral butterfly and a Leaf Cutting Bee